Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Don’t just think.
 Don’t just talk.
 Don’t just dream.
 None of that matters.
 The only thing that matters is that you actually do.
 So: DO!”

-Willink is a retired U.S. Navy SEAL, podcaster, leadership instructor and author of several books including Extreme Ownership: How U.S. Navy SEALs Lead and Win.
+Willink is a retired U.S. Navy SEAL, podcaster, leadership instructor, and author of several books including Extreme Ownership: How U.S. Navy SEALs Lead and Win.
 He received the Silver Star and Bronze Star for service in the Iraq War.
-He focuses on leadership, discipline and teamwork.